- A $600 deposit is required to secure your seat in the entering class.

 All international students are required to have health insurance coverage.
 You will be automatically enrolled in the university provided plan unless you submit a waiver to opt-out and remain on your own health insurance plan.

 To waive the Willamette Student Health Insurance Plan, you must submit an International student health insurance waiver through the Bishop Wellness Center.

 The majority of law students live off campus in Salem and the surrounding area.
-However, there are a limited number of on-campus apartments and residence halls that are reserved on-campus.
+However, there are a limited number of on-campus apartments and residence halls that are reserved for graduate students.

 Parking is available in designated Willamette University parking lots without a parking permit during orientation week but all other parking regulations remain in effect.
 Parking permits will be required and Campus Safety will issue citations to cars parked in Willamette University parking lots without a parking permit after Orientation.

 You may purchase temporary or annual parking permits for standard or reserved lots from the Service Center, located behind the College of Law.

 On the first day of Orientation, you will have the opportunity to discuss professional ethics in small groups of your peers led by local attorneys and professionals.